Family recovers after West Java earthquake

 Zaina and Lulu are among the many children directly affected by the earthquake that struck West Java, Indonesia.
-Now living in an evacuation shelter, they are receiving support from Plan International.
+Now living in an evacuation shelter, they are recovering and receiving the support they need.

 Zaina, 15, and Lulu, 13, in front of the tent they share with several other families.

 On Monday afternoon, 15-year-old Zaina and her friends were studying in class at their madrasa (Islamic school).
 Suddenly the ground started shaking and panic swept through the room.
 The students immediately ran outside and not long after, Zaina and her friends watched as the building collapsed into rubble.

 At the same time, Zaina’s younger sister Lulu, 13, was experiencing a similarly terrifying ordeal.
 Like her older sister, Lulu also managed to escape from her school building before it was destroyed.
 After finding her younger sister outside her school, Zaina and Lula ran home to check on their family.